cavo789/blog/blog/XXX/vscode-export-list-of-extensions/index.md

 enableComments: true
 draft: true
 ---
-# Export the list of extensions you've installed in VSCode

 ![Export the list of extensions you've installed in VSCode](/img/vscode_tips_header.jpg)

 A small tip: by running `code --list-extensions` in a console (Linux or DOS), you'll get the list of all extensions you've installed in VSCode.